mcosovic/FactorGraph.jl/docs/src/discrete_models/discrete_factor_graph.md

 The print helpers are intended for interactive inspection in the REPL.

-[`printModel`](@ref) prints the model data: variable labels, ids, cardinalities, factor labels, ids, connected variables, table sizes, and initialization flags.
+[`printModel`](@ref) prints the model data: variable labels, IDs, cardinalities, factor labels, IDs, connected variables, table sizes, and initialization flags.

 [`printGraph`](@ref) prints a compact table view of the graph.
-It shows which factors are connected to each variable, which variables are connected to each factor, and the edge ids used internally by message passing.
+It shows which factors are connected to each variable, which variables are connected to each factor, and the edge IDs used internally by message passing.

 [`printEdges`](@ref) prints one line per edge, using the form